OzzyCzech/cmd-dialog/docs/readme.md

 ];
 ```

-Event object can be weather [`KeyboardEvent`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent) or
+Event object can be either [`KeyboardEvent`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent) or `CustomEvent` depending on the
-`CustomEvent` depending on the action type.
-The `KeyboardEvent` is passed when the action is
+action type.
+The `KeyboardEvent` is passed when the action is selected by the keyboard
-selected by the keyboard shortcut or by the `Enter` key.
+shortcut or by the `Enter` key.
 The `CustomEvent` is passed when the
 action is selected by the mouse click.

 #### Preventing dialog from closing